Hand connecting couple puzzle piece.

 What is a hard credit inquiry?

-A hard inquiry is when your credit is pulled for the purpose of obtaining new credit.
-That means a hard inquiry is only put on your credit report when you have attempted to get new credit.
-However, some lenders will begin the credit application process with a soft inquiry.
+A hard inquiry is when your credit report is pulled for the purpose of obtaining new credit.
+That means a hard inquiry is only put on your credit report when you apply for new credit.
+However, some lenders will begin the application process with a soft inquiry.
 This means they review your credit to see if you meet their credit criteria.
 If so, they can give you a pre-approval with approximate terms for the credit offered.
-This allows you to choose credit that suits your needs without a hard inquiry.

 What is a soft credit inquiry?